 “You’re not going swimming there?”
 Her voice adopted a threatening tone of authority.

 “Why not?”
 I was dumbfounded by her interrogation.
 This was America, the Land of the Free.

 “Because it’s against the law to swim in the lakes after Labor Day.”

-"My friend has been saying that Lake Awosting is the best swim in the Catskills.
-We thought that we might test his theory."
-Alice's accent was pure Oxford, which was the language of command.
+“My friend has been saying that Lake Awosting is the best swim in the Catskills.
+We thought that we might test his theory.”
+Alice’s accent was pure upper-class.

 “There are no lifeguards.”
 The ranger gunned her engine, as if she had been instructed to enforce this mandate by GW Bush himself.